deepakjnv880/gender-and-age-group-prediction/README.md

 ======================================================<br/>

 # Model architecture -
 It is cnn based having four conv layer and two fully connected layer.
-In last layer softmax is used as activation function and in other layer relu has been used.
+In last layer softmax acts as activation function and in other layer relu.
 Last fully connected layer have 2 or 8 neurons.
-Droupout of 60% has also been used to avoid overrfitting.
+Droupout of 60% has been used to avoid overrfitting.

 # Model Results -